-1. Market Steer/Heifer animals must weigh a minimum of 900 pounds and must be born after January 1 of the previous year to sell.
+- Market Steer/Heifer animals must weigh a minimum of 900 pounds and must be born after January 1 of the previous year to sell.
 Dairy Feeder and Beef Feeder calves must weigh a minimum of 350 pounds and not more than 899 pounds to be eligible to sell.

-Dairy and Road Fooders will not be sold for slaughter Start-a-Steer must weigh between

-200 and 550 pounds, as well as be born after January 1 of the current year.

-- 2. Breeding animals must have their registration papers under the name of the exhibitor. - 3.
-All cattle must be polled or dehorned.
+Dairy and Beed Feeders will not be sold for slaughter.
+Start-a-Steer must weigh between 200 and 550 pounds, as well as be born after January 1 of the current year. - 2.
+Breeding animals must have their registration papers under the name of the exhibitor. - All cattle must be polled or dehorned.
 Dehorned cattle must be healed by exhibition.
-Scurs can be no longer than 1⁄4-inch. - 4.
-All market steers, market dairy steers, and market heifers must be owned by the exhibitor and on feed by January 1.
-They must participate in late December or early January weigh-in, as well as be enrolled through 4-H or FFA.
+Scurs can be no longer than 1⁄4-inch. - All market steers, market dairy steers, and market heifers must be owned by the exhibitor and on feed by January 1.
+They must participate in January weigh-in, as well as be enrolled through 4-H or FFA.